When you’re off on a winter vacation, you must find the best packable down jacket. So, here is our list of the best down jackets.

-It doesn’t need to be like that, however, with a few key pieces, some advanced planning, and a suitable method, you can be well on your way to your next winter destination with just a carry-on.
+It doesn’t need to be like that; however, with a few key pieces, some advanced planning, and a suitable method, you can be well on your way to your next winter destination with just a carry-on.

 The Secret Weapon

 My secret to packing carry-on only is to pack a base layer that will keep you warm no matter what goes on top.
 This cuts down on the need to bring a ton of layers or extra thick tops or bottoms.
 Invest in a lightweight set of merino wool or silk thermal underwear in a neutral color.
-I prefer black, that can easily fit underneath clothes without adding bulk.
+I prefer black, which can comfortably fit underneath clothes without adding bulk.

 Limit The shoes